Aimee Semple McPherson: Portrayals

 Characters modeled on McPherson include Sharon Falconer in Sinclair Lewis's novel Elmer Gantry (played by Jean Simmons in the film adaptation), faith-healing evangelist Big Sister in Nathanael West's The Day of the Locust (played by Geraldine Page in the film adaptation) and corrupt small-town minister Eli Watkins in Upton Sinclair's novel Oil! (portrayed by Paul Dano in the novel's loose adaptation There Will Be Blood).
 The characters of Mrs. Melrose Ape in Evelyn Waugh's novel Vile Bodies and Reno Sweeney in Cole Porter's musical comedy Anything Goes are inspired by McPherson's habit of traveling with a troupe of young women who portrayed "angels" in her ministry events.
 Frank Capra's film The Miracle Woman (1931), starring Barbara Stanwyck, was based on John Meehan's play Bless You, Sister, which was reportedly inspired by McPherson's life.

-The character of Edith Keeler portrayed by Joan Collins in the episode “A City on the Edge of Forever” from the television series Star Trek (The Original Series) was inspired by McPherson.
-In their book “These Are the Voyages: TOS, Season One”, Marc Cushman and Susan Osborn note that Harlan Ellison (writer of City on the Edge of Forever) was reading a biography of McPherson while working on his script.
+The character of Edith Keeler portrayed by Joan Collins in the episode "The City on the Edge of Forever" from the television series Star Trek: The Original Series was inspired by McPherson.
+In their book These Are the Voyages: TOS, Season One, Marc Cushman and Susan Osborn note that Harlan Ellison (writer of "The City on the Edge of Forever") was reading a biography of McPherson while working on his script.
 This is backed up by Ellison himself, on page 77 of the published version of his original, unedited teleplay.

-In 2025, the book Sister, Sinner by Claire Hoffman was published, an exploration of McPherson's life.
+In 2025, the book Sister, Sinner, an exploration of McPherson's life by Claire Hoffman, was published.
+The book explores her life in two parts: before and after the purported kidnapping incident.